Mental Health Project

 This is potentially important, as it may be possible to influence factors that trigger mental illness in those genetically predisposed.
 In practice, the windows of opportunity may be limited where mental illnesses manifest in adolescence or early adulthood.
 This suggests there needs to be a focus on parenting, schools and other early intervention.
 As the human brain isn't believed to be fully developed until we are in our mid twenties, there is also a case for intervention to reduce factors triggering mental illness up to and including university.

-Also, if we find that the incidence of a mental illness changes significantly over the course of a few decades (as with the increase in mental illness among children in the developed world, already evident by the 1990’s and a trend that has continued, as seen in the reported increases in mental distress among university students more recently then, because human genes don’t change so rapidly, this suggests other factors that do change more quickly, like the environment and social norms, may be responsible for triggering what may have remained latent for many people in previous generations.
+Also, if we find that the incidence of a mental illness changes significantly over the course of a few decades (as with the increase in mental distress among children in the developed world, already evident by the 1990’s and a trend that has continued, as seen in the reported increases in mental distress among university students more recently then, because human genes don’t change so rapidly, this suggests other factors that do change more quickly, like the environment and social norms, may be responsible for triggering what may have remained latent for many people in previous generations.

 For example, the growing pressure from testing in schools and the rise of online pressure, via social media, are two factors which have been suggested as contributing to the rise in mental health problems among children and young adults – with the number of university drop-outs due to mental health problems reported to have tripled in recent years.

 The importance of the early years